COPPER COUNTRY COMMUNITY ARTS CENTER

 She was magnetically drawn to the place of her roots in the fall of 1992 and couldn’t find any reason to leave.
 So she spent all the money she had on an abandoned mine house in Osceola Location and continues to make it home.
 She acknowledges the conscious effort required to balance her administrative work and her art practice.
 She actively shows in group and solo exhibitions and creates temporary site specific installations with her book constructions, color pencil drawings, and collected curiosities.

 Bonnie Loukus has worked at the Copper Country Community Arts Center since 2002.
-Bonnie coordinates our educational programs and fundraising events, maintains our social media, press releases, and website.
-She also curates the Youth Gallery, manages our volunteer program, is responsible for graphic design materials, and assists with all other manner of odds and ends of running an Arts Center.
+She coordinates our programming, outreach, classes, fundraising events, and maintains our social media and website.
+She curates the Youth Gallery, manages our volunteer program, is responsible for graphic design materials, and assists with all other manner of odds and ends of running an Arts Center.

 Daniel Schneider, Letterpress Printer